2017 Chevy SS Review

 2015 Chevrolet SS 4dr Sedan (6.2L 8cyl 6A)

-It's now eight years and just turned thirty five thousand trouble free miles with my 2015 SS.
+It's now ten years and just turned thirty eight thousand trouble free miles with my 2015 SS.
 Chevy/Holden put together a onetime winner.
-You still believe you'll have to go to Germany to find something close to the SS (maybe a Cadillac) The only thing is the German auto's depreciation is greater than the SS.
+I still believe you'll have to go to far and wide to find something close to the SS.
 It's a keeper.

-If you like comfort, performance, rear wheel drive four door family sedan then this is your car.
+If you like comfort, … performance, rear wheel drive four door family sedan then this is your car.
 The SS can be compared to the BMW5 (have both) favorably.
 Front and rear seat are very comfortable with plenty of room in the rear seats.
 Performance can be compared to the BMW m5, I think the SS is more fun to drive.
 Brakes are outstanding, love the heads up display and the magnetic ride control.
 The SS is simply a real sweetheart of a car.
 If you're looking for gas mileage above 22 mpg then you'll be looking at something else.
 I'll be keeping this SS for many years because there's nothing like it.
-Sorry to see this vehicle discontinued, so it will be back to a German company for some fun.
+What a sleeper.

 We have a limited number of reviews for the 2017 Chevrolet SS, so we've included reviews for other years of the SS since its last redesign.